cwendorf/Sourcebook/SPSS/using-software/README.md

 ---

+### Abstract

-**Abstract:** This chapter provides step-by-step instructions on how to obtain basic statistical output using SPSS, both visually with screenshots and via written instructions.
+This chapter provides step-by-step instructions on how to obtain basic statistical output using SPSS, both visually with screenshots and via written instructions.
 Simple examples for most undergraduate-level between-subjects and within-subjects research designs are provided.

----

-## Table of Contents for This Chapter
+### Table of Contents

 - [Entering One Sample Data](#entering-one-sample-data)
 - [Entering Repeated Measures Data](#entering-repeated-measures-data)